-Material(s) used:
+Name of Artist Name of Artwork

+Date of Artwork Material(s) used

+Place of Origin

 Describe the piece of artwork as accurately as you can.
 Comment on the artist's use of the formal elements of line, tone, pattern, shape, colour, texture and form.